 Timothy C. Hain,

-In Benign Paroxysmal Positional Vertigo (BPPV) dizziness is generally thought to be due to debris which has collected within a part of the inner ear.
+In Benign Paroxysmal Positional Vertigo (BPPV) dizziness and vertigo is triggered by particular positions because of debris which has collected within a part of the inner ear.
 This debris can be thought of as "ear rocks", although the formal name is "otoconia".
-Ear rocks are small crystals of calcium carbonate derived from a structure in the ear called the "utricle" (figure1 ).
+Ear rocks are small crystals of calcium carbonate derived from a structure in the ear called the "utricle" (figure1 above ).
 While the saccule also contains otoconia, they are not able to migrate into the canal system.
-The utricle may have been damaged by head injury, infection, or other disorder of the inner ear, or may have degenerated because of advanced age.
-Normally otoconia appear to have a slow turnover.
-They are probably dissolved naturally as well as actively reabsorbed by the "dark cells" of the labyrinth (Lim, 1973, 1984), which are found adjacent to the utricle and the crista, although this idea is not accepted by all (see Zucca, 1998, and Buckingham, 1999).
+The utricle may have been damaged by head injury, infection, or may have degenerated because of advanced age.

 The symptoms of BPPV include dizziness or vertigo, lightheadedness, imbalance, and nausea.
 Activities which bring on symptoms will vary among persons, but symptoms are almost always precipitated by a change of position of the head with respect to gravity.
 Getting out of bed or rolling over in bed are common "problem" motions.
 Because people with BPPV often feel dizzy and unsteady when they tip their heads back to look up, sometimes BPPV is called "top shelf vertigo."
 Women with BPPV may find that the use of shampoo bowls in beauty parlors brings on symptoms.
-A Yoga posture called the "down dog", or Pilates are sometimes the trigger.
+Some Yoga postures or Pilates positions are triggers.
 An intermittent pattern is common.
 BPPV may be present for a few weeks, then stop, then come back again.

 With respect to history, the key observation is that dizziness is triggered by lying down, or on rolling over in bed.
 Most other conditions that have positional dizziness get worse on standing rather than lying down (e.g. orthostatic hypotension).
-There are some rare conditions that have symptoms that resemble BPPV.
-Patients with certain types of central vertigo such as the spinocerebellar ataxias may have "bed spins" and prefer to sleep propped up in bed (Jen et al, 1998).
-These conditions can generally be detected on a careful neurological examination and also are generally accompanied by a family history of other persons with similar symptoms.
+There are some conditions that have symptoms that resemble BPPV.
+Patients with certain types of central vertigo caused by cerebellar injuries can have similar symptoms.
+Patients with migraine associated vertigo can also sometimes show eye movements resembling bilateral BPPV.

 Electronystagmography (ENG) testing may be needed to look for the characteristic nystagmus (jumping of the eyes) induced by the Dix-Hallpike test (also see here PC BPPV).
-It has been claimed that BPPV accompanied by unilateral lateral canal paralysis is suggestive of a vascular etiology (Kim et al, 1999).
 For diagnosis of BPPV with laboratory tests, it is important to have the ENG test done by a laboratory that can measure vertical eye movements.
 A magnetic resonance imaging (MRI) scan will be performed if a stroke or brain tumor is suspected.
-A rotatory chair test may be used for difficult diagnostic problems.
+An oVEMP and rotatory chair test can be helpful for difficult diagnostic problems.
 It is possible but uncommon (5%) to have BPPV in both ears (bilateral BPPV).

 Symptoms tend to wax and wane.
 Motion sickness medications are sometimes helpful in controlling the nausea associated with BPPV but are otherwise rarely beneficial.